-Residential Capital LLC must justify the choice of Fortress Investment Group LLC (FIG) as lead bidder for its most valuable asset instead of Berkshire Hathaway Inc. (A), the holding company run by billionaire Warren Buffett, the judge overseeing ResCap’s bankruptcy said.
+Residential Capital LLC must justify the choice of Fortress Investment Group LLC (FIG:US) as lead bidder for its most valuable asset instead of Berkshire Hathaway Inc. (A:US), the holding company run by billionaire Warren Buffett, the judge overseeing ResCap’s bankruptcy said.

 During a hearing today in Manhattan, U.S. Bankruptcy Judge Martin Glenn asked ResCap’s lawyers to explain why an affiliate of Fortress deserves to be the lead bidder when Berkshire’s offer has a lower breakup fee.